 \subsection{Context and Tradeoff Contrast Effects}

-People evaluate objects in relation to other available objects, which may lead to various effects of context of presentation of a choice.
-For example, in one of the experiments described by \citet{tversky1993context}, subjects were asked to choose between two microwave ovens (Panasonic priced 180 USD and Emerson priced 110 USD), both a third off the regular price.
+People evaluate objects in relation to other available objects, which may lead to various effects of the context of the presentation of a choice.
+For example, in one of the experiments described by \citet{tversky1993context}, subjects were asked to choose between two microwave ovens: Panasonic and Emerson.
 The number of subjects who chose Emerson was 57\% and 43\% chose Panasonic.
-Another group of subjects was presented the same problem with the following manipulation: A more expensive Panasonic valued at 200 USD (10\% off the regular price) was added to the list of possible options.
-The newly added device was described to look as inferior to the other Panasonic, but not to the Emerson device.
-After this manipulation, only 13\% chose the more expensive Panasonic, but the number of subjects choosing the less expensive Panasonic rose from 43\% to 60\%.
-That is, even though the additional option was dominated by the cheaper Panasonic device and it should have been therefore irrelevant to the relative preference of the other ovens, its addition changed the preference in favor of the better Panasonic device.
+Another group of subjects was presented the same problem with the following manipulation: A more expensive, but inferior Panasonic was added to the list of possible options.
+After this manipulation, only 13\% chose the more expensive Panasonic, but the number of subjects choosing the cheaper Panasonic rose from 43\% to 60\%.
+That is, even though the additional option was dominated by the cheaper Panasonic device and it should have been therefore irrelevant to the relative preference of the other ovens, its addition changed the preference in favour of the better Panasonic device.
 The experiment thus shows that selection of one of the available alternatives, such as products or job candidates, can be manipulated by addition or deletion of alternatives that are otherwise irrelevant. \citet{tversky1993context} attribute the tradeoff effect to the fact that ``people often do not have a global preference order and, as a result, they use the context to identify the most 'attractive' option.''

 It should be noted that according to \citet{tversky1993context} if people have well-articulated preferences, the background context has no effect on the decision.

 \paragraph{Implications for rule learning} The effect could be illustrated on the inter-rule comparison level.
 In the base scenario, a constrained rule learning yields only a rule $R_1$ with a confidence value of $0.7$.
 Due to the relatively low value of confidence, the user does not find the rule very plausible.
 By lowering the minimum confidence threshold, multiple other rules predicting the same target class are discovered and shown to the user.
 These other rules, inferior to $R_1$, would increase the plausibility of $R_1$ by the tradeoff contrast effect.